TelenorStartIoT/mic-workshops/docs/content/get-started/140-architectural-overview.md

 ---
 ## Developers first

 The Telenor Start IoT initiative has taken a **developer first** approach and has set up everything you need to get started with NB-IoT development and integrated it with the MIC platform used that we use in the Start IoT initiative.
 The next two paragraphs shows how this has been done.
-Feel free to skip reading it, it is just for your information :-)
+Feel free to skip reading it, it is just for your information :smiley:

 ## Telenor LTE architecture and NB-IoT